cormacj/rodos-disassembly/rodos-221/README.md

 ./generate_string_locations.sh RODOS219.ROM  >blockfile.txt

 **COMPILING**
-- make validate  - check to see if the working asm file compiles to a binary match with RODOS219
+- make validate  - check to see if the working asm file compiles to a binary match with a known version of the rom
 - make diffs - If you have a binary difference this uses a brief diff so you can see where the drift happened
+- make rom - Makes a rom file and validates its size
 - make fullcompare - If you have a binary difference this puts up a side-by-side diff so you can see where the drift happened
 - make run - Build and run the rom in Caprice32
 - make release - generate a zip file suitable for uploading